 SOLA consists of three modules:

-- SOLA Trading: Manages MX's SAIL native protocol as well as FIX and STAMP gateways.
+- SOLA Trading: Manages MX's SAIL native protocol and the FIX gateway.
 Market data dissemination is supported by the High Speed Vendor Feed (HSVF).

 - SOLA Clearing: Services include Trade Management System (TMS), Automated Trade Report (ATR) and Clearing Gateway.